Getting your kids off-line

 2. Charge their cell phones outside of their bedrooms, so they are not up until the wee hours of the night texting.
 Most teens are already sleep-deprived, right?

-5. Consider access to the various forms of social media a privilege, not a right.
+5. Consider access to the various forms of social media a privilege not a right.
 If they abuse it then they lose it for a specified amount of time.
-35% know the password to at least one of their child’s social media accounts.

-(BTW, if you’re wondering how many adults use Social Media, here’s the stat: 76% of online adults now use a social networking site of some kind.
-And men and women use social media at similar rates!)
+(BTW, if you’re wondering how many adults use Social Media, here’s the stat: 73% of online adults now use a social networking site of some kind.
+42% of online adults use multiple social networking platforms.)